-The National Right to Work Act to End Forced Union Dues for Workers
+In the last congress, Sen. Rand Paul and Rep. Joe Wilson introduced the National Right to Work Act to End Forced Union Dues for Workers.

 At the federal level, although 27 states have enacted their own Right to Work laws, and the 1947 Taft-Hartley Act explicitly allows them to do so, the authorization for forcing workers to pay union dues actually comes from two federal laws – the National Labor Relations Act (NLRA) and the Railway Labor Act (RLA).
 The RLA even blocks Right to Work laws from protecting workers in the railroad and airline industry, meaning thousands of workers can be fired for refusing to pay union dues or fees despite working in a Right to Work state.